pyexcel/pyexcel/docs/source/bigdata.rst

 --------------------------------------------------------------------------------

 When you are dealing with huge amount of data, e.g. 64GB, obviously you would not like to fill up your memory with those data.
-Hence pagnation feature is developed to read partial data into memory for processing.
-You can pagninate by row, by column and by both.
+Hence pagination feature is developed to read partial data into memory for processing.
+You can paginate by row, by column and by both.

 .. testcode::